firebase/firebase-js-sdk/docs-devsite/firestore_lite.md

 ### getAggregate(query, aggregateSpec) {:#getaggregate_2073a74}

-Calculates the specified aggregations over the documents in the result set of the given query, without actually downloading the documents.
+Calculates the specified aggregations over the documents in the result set of the given query without actually downloading the documents.

 Using this function to perform aggregations is efficient because only the final aggregation values, not the documents' data, are downloaded.
-This function can even perform aggregations of the documents if the result set would be prohibitively large to download entirely (e.g. thousands of documents).
+This function can perform aggregations of the documents in cases where the result set is prohibitively large to download entirely (thousands of documents).

 <b>Signature:</b>